gamabuntafrog/webbylab_test_exercise/README.md

 # Backend Template

-> 🚀 A production-ready Express.js backend template with TypeScript, PostgreSQL (Sequelize), authentication, and best practices.
+> 🚀 A production-ready Express.js backend template with TypeScript, SQLite (Sequelize), authentication, and best practices.

 This is a GitHub template repository.
 Click "Use this template" to create a new repository from this template.

 ## 📋 What's Included

 - ✅ Express.js with TypeScript
-- ✅ PostgreSQL with Sequelize ORM
+- ✅ SQLite with Sequelize ORM
 - ✅ JWT-based authentication (access + refresh tokens)
 - ✅ Password hashing with bcryptjs
 - ✅ Request validation with Zod